From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Benitses

-Benitses has a small modern marina next to the old part of town which has an appealing pedestrian zone packed with tavernas and bougainvillaea.
+Benitses has a small modern marina next to the old part of town, which has an appealing pedestrian zone packed with tavernas and bougainvillaea.
 It even has some (minor) Roman ruins.
 The southern part is still in need of a bit of TLC.
+For now, it’s still a budget beach town, a little scruffy around the edges but surprisingly good for simple pleasures like eating and swimming.

 The water seems particularly clear in Benitses and there are spectacular views across the water to Albania.